Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiment Details

 The gradient of all our loss functions can be computed by PyTorch autograd.
 This is because the GP i.i.d. noise assumption enables all our expectations to separate $f,q$ and noises, which means a derivative w.r.t. $y_{\phi,1:T}, z_{\phi,1:T}$ propagates automatically through $f, q$ to $\bm{x}_{\phi,1:T}$ which are direct outputs of the NN policies.

 The batch sizes we set are listed in~\cref{tableS-batch_sizes}.
 For each training pipeline, we train with a few different seeds.
 The optimizer is RAdam~\citep{Liu2020radam}.
 We set a lr scheduler to discount the lr by $2\%$ every $50$ training steps.
 We usually train with $200*50=10000$ steps, but we give the DAD baseline more steps to converge (still not competitive on GP functions when $D \geq 2$).
+The ALINE baseline utilizes even more steps as it learns posterior estimates and AL decisions together~\citep{huang2025aline}.
 The exact traininig steps and times are summarized in~\cref{tableS-training_time}.
-Each training job was conducted on one NVIDIA RTX3090 (24GB GPU memory).
+All training jobs were on a single Intel i5-12600K CPU and an NVIDIA RTX 3080 GPU.

-\paragraph{NN architectural hyperparameters:}
+\paragraph{NN Architectural Hyperparameters}

 The NN configurations are taken largely from~\citet{ivanova_idad_2021}: The transformer block is taken as it is; the number of hidden neurons in the MLPs (Data Embed, Budget Feed Forward, and Decision Feed Forward) are all set to 512.
 The remaining parameter is the embedding dimension (the dimension of $e_t, E_t, ES_t, EB$, and the input dimension of the Decision Feed Forward), which determines the size of the transformer layers and plays a crucial role in the NN size.
 In our main paper, we set this dimension to 128, but we provide an ablation study on this dimension in~\cref{appendix-ablation}.